hackoregon/civic/packages/webpacker/README.md

 ---
 ###### v 0.0.1

-Webpacker comes with a default config and some utilities. `Webpacker.reduceconfig` allows you to add to a config object so you can further modularize your webpack configs.
+Webpacker comes with a default config and some utilities.

+`Webpacker.composeConfig` allows you to add to a config object so you can further modularize your webpack configs.

 #### Install
 ```bash